 The incline has three parts: a stand, a top surface, and a hinge, which connects the two bodies.
-The angle of the top surface can be adjusted by mouse or on the incline properties panel.
-From the properties panel there are two other parameters-the elasticity and friction coefficient of the top.
+The angle of the top surface can be adjusted by mouse.

 5.1.3.3 Matchbox

 The matchbox object behaves like a three-wheeled car.
 It consists of three cylinders (wheels), three hinges and a simple frame.
 If we set its initial velocity, it will roll on the surface (table, etc.).